Board of trustees

 MAG is an organisation with a specific mandate, a clear role in the world and considerable ambitions.
 It is a growing organisation at a crucial phase in our changing understanding of wars and conflicts.
 The work it does is extremely technical and necessary.
 In terms of clarity of purpose and significance it stands proud among very few organisations of the humanitarian world.

-Director of Business Development and PartnershipsDarren is responsible for MAG's government and commercial partnerships, and our marketing and fundraising functions.
-Darren joined MAG in 2008, prior to which he worked for both the private and NGO sector in the UK and internationally, including Cambodia, South Sudan, Sudan, Philippines and Indonesia.
+Chief ExecutiveDarren joined MAG in 2008 and was appointed as CEO in 2020.
+Darren has worked for both the private and non-profit sectors in the UK and internationally, including in Cambodia, South Sudan, Sudan, Philippines and Indonesia.